LEB-EPFL/eda_plugin/docs/source/usage.rst

 The actuator pauses acquisition to match the requested interval.
 After each interval it opens acquisition to acquire one timepoint.
 To be flexible for many systems, the time to open acquisition can be calibrated using the Calibration button.
 The EDA-plugin triggers a 5 timepoint acquisition and calculates the time to open acquisition from the image arrival times.
-During acquisition, this value will be further adjusted if the auto-acquisition checkbox is checked.
-So ideally let it adjust for one more acquisition and when the value does not increase further, uncheck.
+It then runs a ramp of waiting time to further adjust to capture the correct number of frames.

+Once calibration has finished, custom_intervals might still be enabled in the MDA window.
+Unfortunately you might have to restart Micro-Manager to disable it.
+So, note the calibration value in the Actuator.
+If the calibrated value does not yet capture all frames all the time, you can enable the auto-adjust checkbox for an acquisition, and see if this improves.

 .. raw:: html